 If you want to edit existing apps with React Native, you can do so without having to redo the entire app.
 Simply add React Native UI components to the app’s existing code, and you’ll be ready to start.

 Both React and React Native can make programming certain apps easier and faster.
 Knowing the difference between React and React Native will help you decide which one is best for your needs.
+If you’re looking to develop a mobile app with React Native, it’s essential to hire a skilled React Native developer who can leverage the framework’s capabilities to create a seamless and cross-platform application.

 The Difference Between React and React Native